TobiasBester/vue-training/vue-training/slides.md

 # What IS Vue 🤨?

 - <h3 class="text-lime-100"> Uses modern JavaScript features and has full TS support </h3>
-- <h3 class="text-green-200"> Use it for media exhibits, ecommerce. and enterprise solutions </h3>
+- <h3 class="text-green-200"> Use it for media exhibits, ecommerce, and enterprise solutions </h3>
 - <h3 class="text-emerald-300"> Builds on top of standard HTML, CSS, and JS with BTS magic </h3>
 - <h3 class="text-teal-400"> Optimized rendering system and tooling for development and production </h3>